Jet Skis are considered to be the best PWC you can get to get an adrenaline-filled fast experience.

 Jet Skis and other watercraft have become far safer, even at high speeds, since then.
 The Coast Guard, on the other hand, wanted to impose rules that many people thought were unreasonable.

 To address this issue and protect the general boating public, the Coast Guard and personal watercraft manufacturers came up with a “gentlemen’s agreement” in 1999 to limit the top speed to only 67 Mph.

 Despite the informal nature of the agreement, manufacturers opted to participate to increase the safety of their products.
 As, failing to meet the safety standards could subsequently affect the Brand’s image.

 It’s worth noting that no regulatory agency has stepped in to set legally binding guidelines to regulate Jet Ski manufacture.
 Things make a little more sense when you examine the agreement with the Coast Guard to limit top speeds from a reputational standpoint.
-Since these sets of rules were specially issued for the mass safety of Jet Ski users.

 A Jet Ski brand, for example, would not want to be renowned for producing Jet Skis that do not meet the Coast Guard’s recommended restrictions.
 There are also ethical aspects to consider as this concerns the safety of the buyers.